 < Use your budget and stick to it

 < Don’t accumulate more debt

 < Find a side hustle that pays you while you sleep

 Establishing a budget is extremely important if you’re looking to conquer any type of financial goal!!
 Budgeting enabled us to save over $100,000 in 5 years in our 20’s.
 I know that YOU can have the same financial success that we experienced when you start budgeting!

 There are several different budgeting methods that you can try.
 I highly recommend researching them and choosing the one that fits your lifestyle.

 Different budgeting techniques:

 < Envelope/ Cash method – (This is what we use) Each paycheck you divide your money up into categories and then pull the cash out of the bank.
-For example every 2 weeks we put $250 dollars into our grocery envelope.
-Once the envelope is empty we are done spending money on groceries for those 2 weeks.
-We always pay with cash, this way we always know where our money goes!
+For example, every two weeks, we put $250 into our grocery envelope.
+Once the envelope is empty, we are done spending money on groceries for those two weeks.
+We always pay with cash, this way, we always know where our money goes!